 Without going to too much trouble or even exerting too much energy, you can enjoy countryside blanketed with the vibrant wildflowers that are characteristic of the Mediterranean, especially in spring, but also in summer, from the bright yellow broom flowers to the colourful pink, white and yellow clusters of the mimosa shrub.

-You’ll also get to take pleasure in the scent of citrus, rosemary, thyme and almond, the delicious taste of the fruit from the mulberry and fig trees, and the arresting images of the strange red aloe plant and the agave cacti growing wild, a typical sight in the mountains of the Ionion Sea coast and particularly stunning when in full bloom.
+You’ll also get to take pleasure in the scent of citrus, rosemary, thyme, and almond, the delicious taste of the fruit from the mulberry and fig trees, and the arresting images of the strange red aloe plant and agave cacti growing wild, a typical sight in the mountains of the Ionion Sea coast and particularly stunning when in full bloom.